Emergency Department at The Children's Hospital at Westmead

 Admitted to hospital

-Depending on their injury or illness, some children may need to be transferred from the ED to a ward in the Hospital for overnight care or monitoring.
+Depending on their injury or illness, some children may need to be transferred from the ED to a ward in the Hospital for longer-term care or monitoring.
 If appropriate, sometimes staff in the ED may organise a transfer to your local hospital, so you can be closer to home.

 Visitors to the ED